 Don’t let the cost of surgery sway you to make a painful decision, like euthanizing or surrendering your cat, instead of amputating his leg.
 The Tripawds Foundation (the organization’s charitable, nonprofit arm) offers an Amputation Surgery Assistance Program that pays up to $500 toward an amputation to eligible applicants.

-While keeping the pounds off is important for four-legged felines, it’s crucial for tripods.
+While keeping the pounds off is important for four-legged felines, it’s crucial for tripod cats.
 “Even one pound can impact how happy and mobile a tripod is,” says Agredano.

-Core strengthening is the key to keeping tripod cats strong.
+Core strengthening is the key to keeping three-legged cats strong.
 Try using a feather wand to encourage your cat to engage in meerkat-style moves.
 Balance discs or wobble boards can help, too.

 A good rehabilitation therapist is a worthwhile investment to preventing additional injuries.
 The therapist will help cat parents learn how to protect and strengthen a tripod cat’s remaining limbs.
 The Tripawds Foundation will pay up to $200 toward a cat’s first consultation with an accredited rehabilitation therapist.